mjhugo/grails-build-info/README.md

 - grails environment (currently running, not necessarily the environment used to build the war file)
 - plugins installed (and which version)

-If Hudson is used to build the war file the following Hudson environment variables are also displayed:
+If Hudson/Jenkins is used to build the war file the following Hudson environment variables are also displayed:

 - BUILD_NUMBER
 - BUILD_ID
 - BUILD_TAG
 - SVN_REVISION
+- GIT_COMMIT
+- GIT_BRANCH

 ## Security